Shaman King: Red Crimson

 Shaman King: Red Crimson (SHAMAN KING レッドクリムゾン, Shāman Kingu Reddo Kurimuzon) is a Japanese manga series by Jet Kusamura.
-It is a spin-off of the original Shaman King manga by Hiroyuki Takei.
+It is a spin-off to the original Shaman King manga series by Hiroyuki Takei.
 It was serialized in Kodansha's Shōnen Magazine Edge from June 2018 to January 2020, with its chapters collected in four tankōbon volumes.

 Publication

-Shaman King: Red Crimson is written by Hiroyuki Takei and illustrated by Jet Kusamura.
-It was launched in Shōnen Magazine Edge on June 15, 2018.
+Written by Hiroyuki Takei and illustrated by Jet Kusamura, Shaman King: Red Crimson was launched in Shōnen Magazine Edge on June 15, 2018.
 The first tankōbon volume was released on November 15, 2018.
 After that, Red Crimson went on hiatus between January and May 2019.
 The manga finished on January 17, 2020, and its fourth and last tankōbon volume was published on March 17, 2020.

 In July 2020, Kodansha USA announced the digital English language release of the Shaman Kings spin-offs, and Shaman King: Red Crimson was originally scheduled to be released on August 25, 2020, however, it was delayed to October 27 of the same year.
 Its four volumes were then released between October 27 and November 24, 2020.